etctran/AI-Stock-Price-Predictor/README.md

 ## Disclaimer

 This is for educational purposes only.
-Not financial advice!
+Not financial advice.

-## Next steps

-- Add more sophisticated ML models
-- Implement portfolio tracking
-- Add more technical indicators
-- Create mobile app version
-- Integrate news sentiment analysis